perinikhil/react-training/README.md

 ### Checkpoints

 If you feel stuck or lost during the training - we've got you covered with checkpoints for each task.

-Just grab an src folder from any checkpoints and put it instead of the main src folder.
+Run `yarn checkpoint` to get more information about navigating them.